 Kid-Friendly Gluten-Free Meatloaf

 Though I am allergic to ketchup, this is my husband’s favorite meatloaf recipe.
-And though my husband is not on a gluten-free diet, I make him a gluten-free meatloaf.
-It can be adjusted to your diet needs.
+And though my husband is not on a gluten-free diet, I make him this gluten-free meatloaf.
+It can be adjusted to meet your dietary needs.
 Egg replacer may be used instead of the egg; low-sodium ketchup; replace the ketchup with a natural sweetener such as homemade or store-bought plum sauce, etc. This is the only meatloaf my children would eat when they were young.
 It’s my mother-in-law’s recipe which she originally adapted from the Quaker Oats container.
 Enjoy this flavorful kid-friendly gluten-free meatloaf!

 Kid-Friendly Gluten-Free Meatloaf

-Rating: 51
+51

 Yield: 6-8 Servings